-The neck on these changed for the worse by becoming much slimmer across the late-sixties, and with it their tone flattens.
-This example from ’65 is about as late as I would want to go, but it’s great and pretty clean too.
+The neck on these changed for the worse by becoming much slimmer across the later sixties from a nice wide 42.5mm to a narrow 40mm, and their playability suffers.
+This example from ’65 is a 42.1mm transition width so as late as I would want to go, but it’s great and pretty clean too.

 It has a matching grey snakeskin-pattern cardboard case with blue felt lining (the Epiphone case colours).
 When it was born, it couldn’t know about the much later arrival of Elixir coated strings, but this particular guitar seems to like them a lot.
 Plays great, very resonant.
 The stuff you read on the web about the adjustable ceramic bridge sucking the tone of these guitars is, in my experience of this one, bollocks.